 (Joshua 1:7 NIV)

-My guess is that partisan alignments, rightward or leftwards, take our focus off of the divine.
+My guess is that partisan alignments, rightward or leftward, take our focus off of the divine.
 Instead of being focused on Jesus, and theosis, we become mired in political controversy and tribes.
-It is true, we cannot serve two masters.
+It is true, that we cannot serve two masters.
 And political ideologies, on a horizontal plane, will distract us from the vertical alignment.
 No, we do not stop eating worldly food or drinking physical water as ambassadors of the Kingdom of Heaven.
 Nor do we cease to choose McDonald’s rather than Burger King.
-But, as the Divine Liturgy reminds the faithful, “put not your trust in princess and sons of man in whom there is no salvation.”
+But, as the Divine Liturgy reminds the faithful, “Put not your trust in princes and sons of man in whom there is no salvation.”

 A Christian Perspective of Government

-There is a vast difference between the glutton, who looks to food as an end unto itself, and the traveler on the path of repentance who eats to be nourished enough for the days work.
-Political involvement, preferring candidate A over candidate B, is not sinful anymore than eating or any other choice.
+There is a vast difference between the glutton, who looks to food as an end unto itself, and the traveler on the path of repentance who eats to be nourished enough for the day’s work.
+Political involvement, preferring Candidate A over Candidate B, is not sinful any more than eating or any other choice.
 We are in the world, even if not of the world, and it is silly to pretend to be aloof from it all.
-But when politics becomes an obsession, when ideologies become idols, when we veer too much the right or the left, the look out.
+But when politics becomes an obsession, when ideologies become idols, when we veer too much to the right or the left, the lookout.
 We imperil our own salvation when we turn to the political philosophy and economic systems of men for our help rather than God.

 The Kingdom of Heaven is not a rival to any earthly kingdom.
 No, it is on an entirely different plane from any worldly government and those saying otherwise are false teachers.
 Sure, yes, the political and religious leaders of the time saw Jesus as a threat to their power, they were confused about the Kingdom as much as the disciples.
 But never did Jesus show any interest in overthrowing them.
 Instead, he acknowledged the authority of those who “sit in the seat of Moses” (Matthew 23:21) and told his followers to do what they instructed.